Skye-XD/desktop-icons-ng/README.md

 The extension can be installed from [extensions.gnome.org](https://extensions.gnome.org/extension/5263/gtk4-desktop-icons-ng-ding/).
 </p>

-This should work out of the box for <b><u>Debian, Fedora</b></u>
+This should work out of the box for <b><u>Debian, Fedora, SUSE</b></u>

 <p style="text-align: left;">
 For <b><u>Arch Linux</b></u>, (and if needed, <b><u>Manjaro</b></u>), it is available in AUR [here](https://aur.archlinux.org/packages/gnome-shell-extension-gtk4-desktop-icons-ng).
 Default install from extensions.gnome.org should also work.
 </p>
 <p style="text-align: left;">
-For <b><u>Manjaro</b></u>, a native maintained build is available in the Manjaro Repository that can be installed directly with pacman and other tools.
-[Download](https://software.manjaro.org/package/gnome-shell-extension-gtk4-desktop-icons-ng) from Manjaro Community Repository available.
+<b><u>Manjaro</b></u> Gnome desktop has this as a default installed desktop icons extension.
+A native maintained build is available in the Manjaro Repository that can be installed directly with pacman and other tools.
+[Download](https://software.manjaro.org/package/gnome-shell-extension-gtk4-desktop-icons-ng) from Manjaro Community Repository is available.
+Default install from extensions.gnome.org should also work.
 </p>

 For <b><u>Nix OS</b></u>, please see additional manual installation instructions in the section below.